etkitech/etki_JS/algos/README.md

 9. feel welcome to contact the team for questions and feedback ;)

 ## HOW TO

+### fork and clone the repo
+1. click 'fork' on the upper left of the github page
+2. go to the forked repo in your repositories
+3. click 'clone or download' button
+4. copy the link
+5. go to your terminal and write this command: $ git clone <link>

 ### use jest
 1. install Jest: $ npm install -g jest